marmelab/react-admin/docs/Upgrade.md

 ### Support For PropTypes Was Removed

-React-admin no longer supports ([deprecated](https://legacy.reactjs.org/blog/2017/04/07/react-v15.5.0.html#new-deprecation-warnings)) React PropTypes.
+React-admin no longer supports ([deprecated React PropTypes](https://legacy.reactjs.org/blog/2017/04/07/react-v15.5.0.html#new-deprecation-warnings)).
 We encourage you to switch to TypeScript to type component props.

 ## Upgrading to v4